Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 4.1 Line Stopping Machines and Plugging Heads

 Plugging heads are a varied technology, the selection of which hinges on the type of pressure vessel, piping, or pipeline at hand; selections are available for every material type and size of piping on the market, for commercial or industrial application.
-Though there are a several common stopping heads that have persisted throughout decades of use, they have all benefited from technological enhancement.
+Though several common stopping heads have persisted throughout decades of use, they have all benefited from technological enhancement.

 Though line stopping is occasionally used as a single or emergency valve, to cease transport of a commodity and abandon a shutdown, it is most often employed with multiple hot taps, a pair of line stopping machines, and a bypass line.
 Engaging in a line stop operation helps a prospective company: